• Twitter

 About

-Dotmaker Tours lead alternative London walks that encourage you to ‘stop, look, listen and think’.
+Dotmaker Tours lead London walks to change your perspective.
 You might find yourself awed by judges in the Royal Courts of Justice, revelling in reflected sounds from St Paul's Cathedral bells or marvelling at methods of transforming the capital's dust.
 Find out more about Dotmaker Tours.

 Contact